 What if my collection is already registered elsewhere?

-Our register does not aim to be an exhaustive list of all documentary heritage collections.
+The IFLA Risk Register does not aim to be an exhaustive list of all documentary heritage collections.
 If your collection is adequately covered on a national register, you are not obliged to register it here as well.
-Perhaps instead, approach those collection holders in your network who are not eligible to be included on an alternative register to encourage them to join us here.
+Perhaps instead, approach others in your network who may be interested in registering a collection.

 Ready to register?
 Find our online registration form here.